brokenhandsio/SteamPress/README.md

 * Works with any Fluent driver
 * Protected Admin route for creating blog posts
 * Pagination on the main blog page
+* Slug URLs for SEO optimisation and easy linking to posts
+* Support for comments via Disqus

 # How to Use